 How saffron looks can tell you whether you are wasting your money or not.
-Threads should be deep red, uniform in shape and pleasantly aromatic.
+Threads should be deep red, uniform in shape, and pleasantly aromatic.
 They should also feel dry to the point of being brittle.

 Don’t use saffron in combination with a lot of pungent ingredients.

-Saffron is a supporting player, but it still requires a light hand with the seasoning for it to shine.
+Saffron is a supporting player, but it still requires a light hand with the seasoning to shine.
 The flavor is relatively mild and can be hidden in a heavily spiced dish, though the color won’t be in most cases.
 Using it in a mildly seasoned dish allows it to come to the forefront of the overall flavor profile.

 Don’t overuse saffron.

 Because of its mild flavor, you might be tempted to use more of it to get more flavor.
 This can happen with cooks who are inexperienced with the spice.
-Too much can make food bitter and some claim that it makes food taste like chlorine.
+Too much can make food bitter, and some claim that it makes food taste like chlorine.